- 5.33.1 Element information

 5.33.353.1 If the date of manufacture does not appear on the manifestation but is known, supply it in square brackets from any source, preferably a reliable bibliographic or reference source.
 Always give the source of the supplied date and any needed explanation in a Note on manufacture statement (see 18.104.22.168).

 5.33.354.1 Supply in square brackets a conjectural date of manufacture based on any information available if considered important.
 Always indicate the basis for the conjecture in a Note on manufacture statement (see 22.214.171.124).

-5.33.354.2 If the preferred source of information bears a prominent date that does not clearly represent the date of manufacture, either transcribe it as part of the Title or the Statement of responsibility elements or give it in a Note on manifestation (see 126.96.36.199).
+5.33.354.2 If the preferred source of information does not clearly bear a date of manufacture, but does bear another prominent date, either transcribe that date as part of the Title or the Statement of responsibility elements or give it in a Note on manifestation (see 126.96.36.199).

 5.33.3545 Patterns for supplying a conjectural date

 5.33.3545.1 Give a probable date or period of manufacture according to one of the patterns shown in the examples below.
-Indicate the basis for the conjecture in a Note on manufacture statement (see 188.8.131.52).
+Always indicate the basis for the conjecture in a Note on manufacture statement (see 188.8.131.52).